-Even though I’ve been at ShipStation for a bit now, I can’t get over just how cool our software is.
+Even though I’ve been at ShipStation for a bit now, I can’t get over just how cool our label printing software is.
 I admit I’m a little biased.

 The ShipStation team is pretty darn proud of Scan to Print.
-And we want you to see how it can dramatically improve your shipping workflow.
+And we want you to see how it can dramatically improve print speed in your shipping workflow.

 So here are the three things you need to do: